 Let's face it: the internet is a double-edged sword.
 It connects us to information, loved ones, and opportunities and exposes our personal data and devices to potential risks.
 These risks can range from annoying phishing scams to devastating identity theft, the unauthorized use of someone's personal information to commit fraud or other crimes.

 But fear not, intrepid explorer!
-We're here to equip you with the essentials of cybersecurity; all wrapped up in a way that's easy to understand and implement.
+We're here to equip you with the essentials of cybersecurity, all wrapped up in a way that's easy to understand and implement.
 So, grab your digital shield, which could be a strong password, a reliable antivirus software, or a secure VPN, and let's dive in!

 Why Cybersecurity Matters (Even for Non-Hackers)